 The propensity, for lack of a better term, for a limb to fall asleep as a result of body position while sleeping is not the least bit indicative of a motor neuron or other neuro-related disease, no matter how sleepy, numb and tingly the limb is.

 One time I was abruptly awakened in the middle of the night and lept out of bed to tend to my mother who was recovering from surgery.

-I had no idea that in the time prior to that, while I was asleep, my leg, too, had fallen asleep.
+I had no idea that in the time prior to that, while I had been asleep, my leg, too, had fallen asleep.

-I got out of bed so fast that I had no idea of this, and next thing I knew, my leg was collapsing under me and I fell to the floor on all fours.
+I had gotten out of bed so fast that I had no idea of this, and next thing I knew, my leg was collapsing under me and I fell to the floor on all fours.

 “Sometimes numbness and tingling of the hands can be caused by something called carpal tunnel syndrome – where there is pressure against the nerves coming into the hands at the wrists,” says Dr. Boling.

 “This can be caused by repetitive motion at work such as typing.
 The initial treatment for this is wrist guards that hold the hand and wrist in alignment and prevent bending the wrist – especially at night.

 “Many of us sleep with our hand beneath our head in a bent position.
 Wearing a wrist guard at night and sometimes even during the day can reduce or eliminate carpal tunnel symptoms.